-- Substantive epidemiology courses, minimum of two, each in a separate discipline area - Higher level biostatistics course/s as determined with advisor and specified by intradepartmental review committee (e.g., BIOS 664, BIOS 665, etc.) - Other coursework as determined with advisor and specified by intradepartmental review committee. - EPID 994: Dissertation, minimum of a total of six credit hours required (Typically three credits when defending proposal and three credits at final defense.
+- Other coursework as determined with advisor and specified by intradepartmental review committee. - EPID 994: Dissertation, minimum of a total of six credit hours required (Typically three credits when defending proposal and three credits at final defense.
 Additional credit hours as needed.).